Christianity Clarifications (just looking at the facts)

 appears to be targeted at a Hebrew audience because:

-comment: here the women who attend the tomb of Jesus are told to tell the Apostles that Jesus will
+comment: in this book, the women who attend the tomb of Jesus are told to tell the Apostles that

 - the author begins with an incomplete genealogy to nudge the reader into thinking something magical happens every 14